 Chronic pain is a problem that affects millions of people worldwide.
 The National Center for Complementary and Integrative Health (NCCIH) reports that an estimated 40 million adults in the United States alone suffer from chronic pain.
 It is caused by various conditions, including arthritis, back pain, headaches, and fibromyalgia.

 Many treatments are available for chronic pain, but finding the right one can be challenging.
-It is where a pain management clinic comes in.
+It is where a APAC Center For Pain Management, a pain clinic in Indiana, comes in.
 A pain management specialist is a health care provider specializing in diagnosing and treating chronic pain.

 How Does a Pain Management Doctor Help?